jku-isse/ecco/adapter/image/README.md

 # ECCO Image Adapter

-Artifact plugin for ECCO that provides reader, writer and viewer for images.
+Artifact adapter plugin for ECCO that provides reader, writer and viewer for images.